Tulsa

 Chris McNeil

-Dr. McNeil is an ER Resident at Oklahoma State University.
-He is a Union Public Schools Board member and the founder of the Oklahoma chapter of Black Men in White Coats.
+Dr. Chris McNeil is an ER Resident at Oklahoma State University.
+He is a Union Public Schools Board member and the Executive Director and founder of Youth Medical Mentorship.
+Chris is a graduate of OSU’s College of Osteopathic Medicine.